a-blondel/mohh2-wii-server/README.md

 ### 1/ Hosts file

-In order to intercept requests from the server, you must add this line to your hosts file (`C:\Windows\System32\drivers\etc`) :
+In order to intercept messages from the server, you must add this line to your hosts file (`C:\Windows\System32\drivers\etc`) :
 ```
 127.0.0.1 wiimoh08.ea.com
 ```

 The server port is defined to `21171` in **ServerConfig**.
-That way it'll receive the game's requests, don't change it.
+That way it'll receive the game's messages, don't change it.

 ### 2/ JDK